nahidalam/NLPNotes/2_WordEmbedding.md

 # Word Embedding

+We need to represent words in numbers before we can apply Machine Learning algorithms for language processing.
+In Machine Learning, these are called **Word Vectors**.

+One way to generate Word Vectors is to use count based methods.
+Count Vectors - as we call it is a one-hot encoded representation of words.
+But one-hot encoded representations are very sparse - only one 1 and rest of the vectors are filled with 0.
+Also, these count vectors based representations do not offer much insight on the context which is a holy grail in NLP.

+Another way of generating **Word Vectors** is - **Neural Word Embedding** which is what this topic is about

+To summarize - **Word Embedding** is a
 - Dense representation
 - Distributed representation/vector - meaning each element represents a property, and they are shared between the words.
 For example: suppose we are representing animals based on 3 properties - furry, dangerous, mammals.
 Now if we want to categorize animals